EOSIO/Documentation/TechnicalWhitePaper.md

 ## Latency of Interchain Communication

 When communicating with another outside blockchain, block producers must wait until there is 100% certainty that a transaction has been irreversibly confirmed by the other blockchain before accepting it as a valid input.
-Using an EOS.IO software-based blockchain and DPOS with 3 second blocks and 21 producers, this takes approximately 45 seconds.
-If a chain's block producers do not wait for irreversibility it would be like an exchange accepting a deposit that was later reversed and could impact the validity of the blockchain's consensus.
+Using an EOS.IO software-based blockchain and DPOS with 0.5 second blocks and the addition of Byzantine Fault Tolerant irreversibility, this takes approximately 0.5 second.
+If any chain's block producers do not wait for irreversibility it would be like an exchange crediting a deposit that was later reversed and could impact the validity of the blockchain's consensus.
+The EOS.IO Software uses both DPoS and aBFT to provide rapid irreversibility.

 ## Proof of Completeness

 When using merkle proofs from outside blockchains, there is a significant difference between knowing that all transactions processed are valid and knowing that no transactions have been skipped or omitted.
 While it is impossible to prove that all of the most recent transactions are known, it is possible to prove that there have been no gaps in the transaction history.
-The EOS.IO software facilitates this by assigning a sequence number to every message delivered to every account.
-A user can use these sequence numbers to prove that all messages intended for a particular account have been processed and that they were processed in order.
+The EOS.IO software facilitates this by assigning a sequence number to every Action delivered to every account.
+A user can use these sequence numbers to prove that all Actions intended for a particular account have been processed and that they were processed in order.

+For any Block N, the headers include the root of a nearly-balanced merkle tree where the leaves are commitments to data generated while processing actions: the Action Root.
+This can be used to prove existence and, ordering of actions.
+Additionally, it can be used to prove completeness of transcripts of actions that affect a given scope.
+The data committed to for each action, or Action Commitment, is:

+receiver: the account name whose contract received the given action
+scope: the scope where this action is defined
+name: The name of the action (eg: ‘transfer’)
+data: the binary encoded data payload delivered to the contract
+data_access: an array of sequence numbers for scopes accessed during the processing of this action

+This can be used to prove complete transcripts by providing actions and proofs for the sequence numbers between two given actions
+Sequence numbers always increment on write operations and never on reads.
+There will be exactly one action with a write for a given (sequence, scope, receiver)

+region_id: the region this action was processed in
+cycle_index: the cycle this action was processed in

+This can be used to prove ordering constraints.

+Shards inside a cycle can execute in parallel; there is no deterministic ordering between actions in the same cycle but different shards.

+(Example Action Commitment)
+{
+  receiver:inite,
+  scope:eosio,
+  name:transfer,
+  data:{
+               "from":"inite",
+               "to":"inita",
+               "amount":10000,
+               "memo":"memo"
+  },
+  data_access:[
+               {"type":"write","scope":"inite","sequence":1},
+               {"type":"write","scope":"inita","sequence":0}
+  ],
+  region:0,
+  cycle:0
+}

+For each shard (a unit of parallelizable execution in a cycle) a balanced merkle tree is constructed of these action commitments to generate a temporary shared merkle root.
+This is done for speed of parallel computation.
+The block header contains the root of a balanced merkle tree whose leaves are the roots of these individual shard merkle trees.
+This means that the resulting merkle tree represented by the Action Root is not guaranteed to be a perfectly balanced merkle tree, however, it should be very close in most cases.

+Given an action, somewhere in the blockchain, it is possible to succinctly prove the retirement of that action by first proving that it was committed to by a block’s Action Root, and then that the given block was committed to by a trusted irreversible block header’s Block Root.
+These two proofs are referred to as the “Action Path” and the “Block Path” respectively.

+The Action Path consists of all the data (sibling digests from the merkle tree) necessary to recalculate the root of a merkle tree with respect to a single Action Commitment.
+That merkle tree’s root should exactly match the Action Root committed to by the header of the block that retired the action.

+The Block Path consists of all the data necessary to recalculate the root of a merkle tree with respect to a single Block ID.
+That merkle tree’s root should exactly match the Block Root committed to by the header of a trusted irreversible block.

+## Segregated Witness

+The concept of Segregated Witness (SegWit) is that transaction signatures are not relevant after a transaction is immutably included in the blockchain.
+Once it is immutable the signature data can be pruned and everyone else can still derive the current state.
+Since signatures represent a large percentage of most transactions, SegWit represents a significant savings in disk usage and syncing time.

+This same concept can apply to merkle proofs used for inter-blockchain communication.
+Once a proof is accepted and irreversibly logged into the blockchain, the 2KB of sha256 hashes used by the proof are no longer necessary to derive the proper blockchain state.
+In the case of inter-blockchain communication, this savings is 32x greater than the savings on normal signatures.

+Another example of SegWit would be for Steem blog posts.
+Under this model a post would contain only the sha256(blog content) and the blog content would be in the segregated witness data.
+The block producer would verify that the content exists and has the given hash, but the blog content would not need to be stored in order to recover the current state from the blockchain log.
+This enables proof that the content was once known without having to store said content forever.

 # Conclusion